bitshifters/bitshifters.github.io/README.md

 Some files (pages, posts, data) are YAML style configuration files, with embedded variables and markdown formatted content.

-**Productions** are pieces of work created by the Bitshifters collective
+**Productions** are pieces of work created by the Bitshifters collective (category 'prods')

 **Archives** are pieces of work created by anyone else.
-They are treated by the site as productions also, but just tagged differently.
+They are treated by the site as productions also, but just categorised differently (category 'archives')

-**Competitions** are posts releated to a specific challenge we'll be setting every so often, so kinda like a blog post.
+**Competitions** are posts releated to a specific challenge we'll be setting every so often, so kinda like a blog post. (category 'compos')

 ## How to use